Active Learning for Control-Oriented Identification of Nonlinear Systems: Proposed Algorithm and Main Result

 \end{restatable}

 The above result characterizes the excess control cost in terms of three key quantities.
 First, the term $\calH(\phi^\star)$ is the model-task Hessian, which describes how error in identification of the dynamics model parameters translates to the control cost.
-Second, is the inverse Fisher Information of the optimal exploration policy term, which measures a signal-to-noise ratio quantifying the hardness of parameter identification.
+Second is the inverse Fisher information of the optimal exploration policy term, which measures a signal-to-noise ratio quantifying the hardness of parameter identification.
 Finally, the number of exploration episodes $N$ on the denominator captures the rate of decay from increasing the experimental budget.

-We note that in the setting where the dynamics model has linear dependence on the parameters, \citet{wagenmaker2023optimal} present a lower bound on the excess control cost achieved by any learner following the model based interaction protocol described in \Cref{s: problem formulation}.
-The upper bound of \Cref{thm: main} matches this lower bound up to universal constants, and the log term $\log\paren{d_{\phi}/\delta}$.
+In the setting where the dynamics model has linear dependence on the parameters, \citet{wagenmaker2023optimal} present a lower bound on the excess control cost achieved by any learner following the model based interaction protocol described in \Cref{s: problem formulation}.
+If we choose the free parameter in the upper bound as $\beta \leq \paren{\frac{128 d_{\phi} \paren{\norm{\calH(\phi^\star)} +\nu}}{\mu \paren{\lambda_{\min}(\calH(\phi^\star)) + \nu}} + d_{\phi}}^{-1}$, then the upper bound of \Cref{thm: main} matches this lower bound up to universal constants, and the term $\log\paren{4/\delta}$.
 Future work will pursue general lower bounds that hold for dynamics models with a nonlinear dependence on the unknown parameter.
-We conjecture that in general, the upper bounds of \Cref{thm: main} are tight up to universal constants and the term $\log\paren{d_{\phi}/\delta}$.

-We note that the burn-in time is currently polynomial in the relevant system parameters; however, we do not pursue tight burn-in times in this work.
+The burn-in time is currently polynomial in the relevant system parameters; however, we do not pursue tight burn-in times in this work.
 It may be possible to improve the dependence of the burn-in on various system quantities, e.g. by leveraging stability or reachability to obtain optimal dependence of the burn-in on $T$.
+We additionally draw attention to the utility of the parameter $\beta$ and the algorithm hyperparameters $\nu$ and $\gamma$ for navigating the tradeoff between a good burn-in time, and optimal rates.
+One can take $\beta$, $\nu$, $\gamma$ and $\varepsilon$ arbitrarily close to zero, meaning that the coefficient characterizing the excess cost can become arbitrarily close to $2 + 4 \log\frac{8}{\delta}$.
+The cost of doing so is an increase in the burn-in time.
+A notable exception is the situation where $\calH(\phi^\star) \succ 0$, i.e. the setting where all parameters are necessary for control.
+In this case, one can take $\nu = 0$, while the burn-in time must exceed a polynomial in $\frac{1}{\lambda_{\min}(\calH(\phi^\star))}$.